CSS Complete Guide

 <button class="button">CHOOSE PLAN</button>

-Styling, using inherit
+Styling, using inherit for font

 .button {